 “These five cars will be supplemented by a range of petrol and diesel plug-in hybrid and mild hybrid 48-volt options on all models,” Volvo said.
 “This means that there will in future be no Volvo cars without an electric motor.”

-“This announcement marks the end of the solely combustion engine-powered car,” said Mr Samuelsson.
+“This announcement marks the end of the sole combustion engine-powered car,” said Mr. Samuelsson.
 “We have said we plan to have sold a total of 1 million electrified cars by 2025.
 When we said it we meant it.
 This is how we are going to do it.”

 Volvo has invested heavily in new models and plants since being bought by Zhejiang Geely Holding Group from Ford Motor Co. in 2010, establishing a niche in a premium auto market dominated by larger rivals such as Daimler’s Mercedes-Benz and BMW.

-Will Volvo’s new shift in to green car segment for all models, place them above the rest in Auto industry.
-Let us know in comments below, if you will buy an electric vehicle in near future.
+Will Volvo’s new shift into green car segment for all models, place them above the rest in the Auto industry.
+Let us know in comments below if you will buy an electric vehicle in near future.